qrzn23/min/wip/magick/content.md

 tion, Line 10 asserts Evolution.

-He acclaims His Angel as having devised this method of self-realization ; the object of Incarna¬ tion is to obtain its reactions to its relations with other incarnated Beings and to observe theirs with each other.
+He acclaims His Angel as having devised this method of self-realization; the object of Incarna¬ tion is to obtain its reactions to its relations with other incarnated Beings and to observe theirs with each other.